ManGO for active research data¶

 print("\nFinished download.")

-Monitoring a folder with ManGO Ingest¶
+ManGO Ingest¶

 ManGO Ingest watches a local folder and uploads its contents to a ManGO collection.
 After triggering it, it automatically detects new or modified files and uploads only (part of) those changes.